vsivsi/gridfs-locks/README.md

 ### lock.renewLock()

+Need more time?
 Reset the lock expiration time to `lockExpiration` seconds from now.

 ```js
 lock.renewLock(